maxodsbjerg/ScalableReadingOfStructuredData/20220523_ScalableReadingOfStructuredData.md

 1. Using one of Twitter’s APIs, e.g. their freely available so-called "Essential" API which we used to retrieve the dataset used in the example (see more about APIs this section to the [Introduction to Populating a Website with API Data](https://programminghistorian.org/en/lessons/introduction-to-populating-a-website-with-api-data#what-is-application-programming-interface-api)).
 This link will take you to [Twitter's API options](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api)
 2. Using the [Beginner's Guide to Twitter Data](https://programminghistorian.org/en/lessons/beginners-guide-to-twitter-data) from the Programming Historian.
 But rather than choosing a CSV output, choose a JSON.

-In R, you work with packages, each adding numerous functionalities to the core functions of R. In this example the relevant packages are the following: rtweet, tidyverse, lubridate and jsonlite.
+In R, you work with packages, each adding numerous functionalities to the core functions of R. Packages are often community created code, made available for reuse.
+When using packages you are standing on the shoulders of other coders.
+In this example the relevant packages are the following: rtweet, tidyverse, lubridate and jsonlite.
 To install packages in R see this section of lesson [Basic Text Processing in R](https://programminghistorian.org/en/lessons/basic-text-processing-in-r#package-set-up).
 To use the packages in R they have to be loaded with the `library()` function as below:

     library(rtweet)
     library(tidyverse)